-ANNA DEAVERE SMITH, University Profesor and professor of performance studies, was presented by President Barack Obama with the NATIONAL HUMANITIES MEDAL.
+ANNA DEAVERE SMITH, University Professor and professor of performance studies at NYU's Tisch School of the Arts, was presented by President Barack Obama with the NATIONAL HUMANITIES MEDAL.
 The National Humanities Medal, inaugurated in 1997, honors individuals or groups whose work has deepened the nation's understanding of the humanities, broadened our citizens' engagement with the humanities, or helped preserve and expand Americans' access to important resources in the humanities.

 K.R.
 SREENIVASAN, President of Polytechnic Institute of NYU and dean of NYU Engineering, was elected into the Rome-based ACCADEMIA NAZIONALE DEI LINCEI, the oldest scientific academy whose early members included Galileo Galilei.
 A distinguished experimental physicist whose research focuses on the behavior of fluids and turbulence, Sreenivasan was one of 20 new members selected by the institution.

 FRANCES STAGE, Professor of Higher Education at Steinhardt, was named a FELLOW of the AMERICAN EDUCATION RESEARCH ASSOCIATION, which promotes collaboration among its members and others engaged in the study of higher education through research, conferences, and publications.